gggeek/phplot/tests/README.md

 ### CONTENTS:

-   README             This file
+* README.md          This file
-   LICENSES           Copyright and license information
+* LICENSES           Copyright and license information

-   Makefile           Used for packaging the test suite compare_tests.php  Script to compare tests results from two runs config.php         Configuration script.
-Sets up font names. drawtext.php       Used by drawtext* tests. esupport.php       Test support library for error tests. images/*           Static image files and a font, used in tests. makedata.php       Test support function - build a data array run_test.php       Test driver script. testclass.php      Test support script. tests.ini          Test validation data, list of test names. transparent.html   Wrapper page to display the transparent tests output. usupport.php       Test support library for unit tests.
+* compare_tests.php  Script to compare tests results from two runs
+* config.php         Configuration script.
+Sets up font names.
+* drawtext.php       Used by drawtext* tests.
+* esupport.php       Test support library for error tests.
+* images/*           Static image files and a font, used in tests.
+* makedata.php       Test support function - build a data array
+* run_test.php       Test driver script.
+* testclass.php      Test support script.
+* tests.ini          Test validation data, list of test names.
+* transparent.html   Wrapper page to display the transparent tests output.
+* usupport.php       Test support library for unit tests.

-   All other *.php    Test scripts
+* All other *.php    Test scripts

 ### SETUP:

-The test suite driver expects to find PHPlot in the current directory or PHP search path.
-You should copy (or link) PHPlot scripts into the current directory for testing.
-Relying on PHP's include path to find PHPlot is probably a bad idea, especially if you have multiple versions of PHPLot.

-You need to copy or link these two scripts: phplot.php rgb.inc.php

 Several environment variables can be used by the test suite:
-   PHP    : The path to the PHP interpreter (PHP CLI) for testing.
+* PHP: The path to the PHP interpreter (PHP CLI) for testing.
   This is required.
 The test driver will not run if this is not defined.
-   RESULTDIR : Directory path for saving results.
-Optional; defaults to
-      "results" in the current directory.
+* RESULTDIR: Directory path for saving results.
+Optional; defaults to "results" in the current directory.
   This directory must not already exist.
-   VIEWER : The path to an image viewer program.
+* VIEWER: The path to an image viewer program.
+Used by compare_tests.php.
   The program needs to accept one or two image filenames on the command line.
 (Two are used for comparing old and new images.)
   This is used by the compare_tests.php script.
+* DIFF: The path to a text diffing program.
+Used by compare_tests.php

 The PHP environment variable is used because it may be desirable to run the test driver with one version of PHP (perhaps the latest version), but run